davekilian/davekilian.github.com/_posts/2021-02-17-rdma-overview.markdown

 As we can see, your computer is a network of interconnected parts.
 The core parts of your computer are your CPU and your RAM.

-The CPU is an electric circuit that interprets a sort of programming language, which in turn is defined as part of something called the CPU's "[instruction set architecture](https://en.wikipedia.org/wiki/Instruction_set_architecture)" or ISA.
+The CPU is an electric circuit that interprets a sort of programming language that's defined as part of something called the CPU's "[instruction set architecture](https://en.wikipedia.org/wiki/Instruction_set_architecture)" or ISA.
 (As you can see already, hardware people love three-letter acronyms, i.e. TLAs).
 To vastly oversimplify, the CPU is basically a bunch of little calculator circuits &mdash; an add circuit, a multiply circuit, a divide circuit, and so on &mdash; plus a 'circuit picker.'
 Your program gets fed into the CPU as a series of instructions, each of which is a number telling the picker which of the little calculation circuits to run next.
 By lining up the instructions strategically to make a program, you can calculate something nontrivial.
 For example, here's a program (sequence of instructions) which together calculate the 4th Fibonacci number:

 >  TODO show a basic x86 fibonacci with each instruction annotated

-As we saw in the example above, your CPU has circuitry to store a few onboard variables you're working on.
+As we saw in the example above, your CPU has circuitry to store a few variables you're working on.
 For somewhat arcane reasons, these variables are called 'registers.'
-For cost reasons, a CPU only has a handful of registers (maybe a dozen or two); most programs need to store a lot more variables than can reasonably fit in these registers.

-That's why your CPU is connected to another device, called RAM.
-As far as your code is concerned, RAM is basically a big byte array; if you have 16 GB of RAM, for example, that means your RAM is physically an array of 16 billion bytes that your CPU can store into and retrieve.
+For cost reasons, a CPU only has a handful of registers (maybe a dozen or two); most programs need to store a lot more variables than can reasonably fit in these registers, which is why your CPU is connected to another device, called RAM.
+As far as your code is concerned, RAM is basically a big byte array; if you have 16 GB of RAM, for example, that means your RAM provides an array of 16 billion bytes that your CPU can store into and retrieve.

-A computer's CPU and RAM are tightly coupled &mdash; the two are physically connected to each other, and the CPU's 'programming language' (ISA) includes dedicated instructions for reading and writing elements in RAM.
+A computer's CPU and RAM are tightly coupled &mdash; the two are directly connected to each other, and the CPU's 'programming language' includes dedicated instructions for reading and writing elements in RAM.
 You need both CPU and RAM to have a working computer, because the instructions that your CPU executes are stored in RAM and are retrieved 'on-the-fly' as the CPU needs them.
 This is the basis of the [Von Neumann architecture](https://en.wikipedia.org/wiki/Von_Neumann_architecture) on which just about every computer in existence today is based on.

 So, in short, CPU + RAM = you have a computer.
-But these alone would make a pretty useless computer.
+But a pretty useless one at that.

-A real computer has a lot of additional devices attached to the core computer: disks, SSDs, network cards, graphics cards, monitors, keyboards, mice, webcams, you name it!
-These devices are often called [peripherals](https://en.wikipedia.org/wiki/Peripheral) because, however useful, they're not core to your computer &mdash; you can have a computer without a keyboard, but a computer without a CPU is no computer at all.
+Practically speaking, you need a lot more 'stuff' to make a computer useful &mdash; things like disks, SSDs, network cards, graphics cards, monitors, keyboards, mice, webcams, you name it!
+These devices are often called [peripherals](https://en.wikipedia.org/wiki/Peripheral) because, however useful, they're not core to your computer: you can have a computer without a keyboard, but a computer without a CPU is no computer at all.

-Internally, peripherals are usually sort of like computers in their own right.
-Each usually has a little chip called a "logic board" which consists, among other things, of a 'controller' that does a job similar to what the CPU does for a full computer, and a little bit of onboard memory that works sort of like RAM.
+Internally, peripherals often include a 'logic board' that is sort of like a computer in its own right.
+A logic board usually has a chip that does a job similar to what the CPU does for a full computer, and a little bit of onboard memory that works sort of like RAM.
 Some newer devices, like fancy DIY hackable mechanical keyboards, literally use low-cost CPUs and RAM in place of a purpose-specific logic controller!

 ## I/O